API Keys Guide

 All API requests require the Authorization header:

-Authorization: Bearer vib_YOUR_API_KEY_HERE
+Authorization: Bearer vxk_YOUR_API_KEY_HERE

 Available Endpoints